 Since damp, mould and mildew can cause huge problems, they deserve a special section all of their own.

 Winter is a time to pay particular attention to damp, mould, and mildew.
-This is when your tenants are most likely to report problems, but if you ignore complains, you could end up being fined by the local authority.
+This is when your tenants are most likely to report problems, and if you ignore complains, you could end up being fined by the local authority.

 Damp problems are usually caused by an issue in the building.